-Feet and ankle swelling is uncomfortable, and sometimes it keeps you from moving freely.
-But there are several ways to relieve swelling from everyday causes — and sometimes you can even prevent it, says Georgeanne Botek, DPM, Head of the Section of Podiatry.
+Swelling in your feet and ankles is uncomfortable, and sometimes it keeps you from moving freely.
+But there are several ways to relieve swelling from everyday causes — and sometimes you can even prevent it, says podiatrist Georgeanne Botek, DPM.

-“When it comes to swelling, it’s about management and getting through the day,” she says.
+“When it comes to swelling, it’s about management and getting through the day,” Dr. Botek says.
 “There’s nothing that’s necessarily curative.”

 How to relieve painful swollen ankles and feet

-You can often treat the symptoms of swelling that occurs on both sides of your body yourself, Dr. Botek says.
+You can often treat the symptoms of swelling that occur on both sides of your body yourself, Dr. Botek says.
 Here are some ideas that can help:

 - Compression socks.
 Available at your local drug store, shoe store or online, compression socks provide pain relief and prevent fluid collection in your legs, ankles and feet.
 They come in light, medium and heavy weights, so be sure you select a pair that isn’t too tight for your body.
-Dr. Botek suggests starting with lightweight ones that measure between 12-15 mm or 15-20 mm of mercury.
-Then wear them as long as you can tolerate beginning first thing in the morning.
+Dr. Botek suggests starting with lightweight socks that measure between 12 to 15 millimeters or 15 to 20 millimeters of mercury.
+Then wear them as long as you can tolerate, beginning first thing in the morning.

 - Elevation.
 Prop your legs up on an ottoman to help decrease swelling.
 Various yoga poses, such as lying on the floor with your legs raised and pressed against the wall, can also help.

 - Exercise.
 Sitting or standing in one place for too long can increase swelling.
 Move your knees, and flex and extend your ankles for relief.
 Consider swimming, as well, because it’s a non-weight-bearing exercise that can also soothe the skin.